p0t4t0sandwich/BadSpawns/README.md

 # BadSpawns

-A server plugin to cancel the spawns of mobs you don't want
+A cross-API server plugin to cancel the spawns of mobs using defined regions and conditions.

 ## TODO